2023 Origins of Franciscan Spirituality Tour Program

 This course counts as either a Church History or Christian Spirituality course.
-It may be used for the CE, MAM, MAPS, MA and DMin programs as well as the Certificate in Franciscan Spirituality.
+It may be used for the MDiv, MAM, MAPS, MA, CE and DMin programs as well as the Certificate in Franciscan Spirituality.
 All participants need to take part A (SH4002a / SH5002a) during the May term.
 (1.5 credits).
 Enrollment is restricted to 15 students (Including up to 5 auditors).

 For more information Contact Dr. Gilberto Cavazos-González, OFM

 Prerequisite Course: SH4002a / SH5002a Origins of Franciscan Spirituality, Part A (May 2023)

 Synchronous event: Sometime in May, we will gather at CTU and on Zoom to get to know each other and prepare for the trip.
 You will need to arrive in Rome on your own and be checked into the Domus Helena by the start of the Tourgrimage (Study and Prayer Tour).

 SH4002b / SH5002b Origins of Franciscan Spirituality, Part B (June 2-13, 2023)

 We will gather in Rome around 3 pm on June 2 to begin our 12 days together visiting significant Franciscan spiritual and historical sites in central Italy.
 Daily tours provide participants with an opportunity to walk in the footsteps of Francis, Clare and their early companions.

 While in Rome we will go to San Giovanni in Laterano to see the famous statue of Francis holding up the Cathedral of Rome and Mater et Caput of Christianity .
 We will also see the Franciscan mosaics in the Apse of the Cathedral.
 While in Rome we will also visit other places important to the Franciscan Tradition of the 1st , 2nd and 3 rd Orders.